Chessforeva/Lua4chess/README.txt

 3. pgn2js.bat - prepares pgn file to .js, see samples at https://gitlab.com/chessforeva/pgn2web

+Win64 folder:
+------------------------------------ (updated dec.2024)

+1. chesslib.bat -  a sample of u64chesslib.dll library usage in Lua
+                    It does most of chess logic at C-level.
+Intended for python, works on Lua too.

+2. exehandler.lua - a sample of Stockfish usage from Lua - run in background, go search, read bestmove, release (requires executable of chess engine, works also with LuaJIT)

 Also lua to loadfile:
 ---------------------
 i64.lua - emulated 64bit variables to get working (1<<63)